Banks Have Tough Rules on Check Deposits Written to More Than One Person

 If you are faced with this dilemma, see what hurdles you have to jump through and what you can do to properly deposit your money.

 In the rare instance that you ever receive a check that is written out to you and another person, it can be a major headache to deposit the check if you don’t share an account with this other person.

 Today, I clarify the rules for depositing these types of checks, how the top banks handle these check deposits, and how you can deal with rejected check deposits.

 Believe it or not, how a check is written will significantly affect how you deposit a check written to multiple payees.
 (Don’t question it, there are laws under the Uniform Commercial Code that govern the rules for check deposits.)

-Let’s say that the payees are represented by “John” and “Jane” for these scenarios.
+For these scenarios, the payees are represented by “John” and “Jane”.

 - If a check was written as payable to John “and” Jane, both payees must endorse the check.
 The rule also applies to payees written to John “&” Jane (note the ampersand symbol)